MicrosoftDocs/visualstudio-docs/docs/ide/how-to-create-multi-project-templates.md

 ---
 # How to: Create multi-project templates

 Multi-project templates act as containers for two or more projects.
-When a project based on a multi-project template is created from the **New Project** dialog box, every project in the template is added to the solution.
+When you create a project that is based on a multi-project template from the **New Project** dialog box, every project in the template is added to the solution.

 A multi-project template contains two or more project templates, and a root template of type `ProjectGroup`.